-If brands can successfully create content that sstablishes an emotional connection and initiates conversations around a social cause, millennials are likely to get behind it.
+If brands can successfully create types of content that establish an emotional connection and initiates conversations around a social cause, millennials are likely to get behind it.

-A brand that champions a charitable cause or creates an image that is working for the betterment of our world would always win the trust of users.
+A brand that champions a charitable cause or creates an image that is working for the betterment of our world would always win users’ trust.
 For example, promoting causes like sustainability, eco-friendly processes, and better work conditions can raise your credibility.

-Lastly, triggering emotions like nostalgia, unity, laughter, and friendship can also grab a lot of eyeballs.
+Lastly, triggering emotions like nostalgia, unity, laughter, and friendship can also grab many eyeballs.
 Keep in mind that this content should remain relevant to your brand’s message and should be created for the sake of following content marketing trends.

 What not to do